 Cairn Poodle Mixed Together - You Get Me!

-Kobi is a 7 year old male.
+Kobi is an 8 year old male.
 He is a Cairn mix, likely mixed with poodle from the texture of his coat.

 I Am Fully Housetrained!